frenchfrysays3/website-for-coding/README.md

 # website for coding
 > I would like to make a website with code.
-> i chose this to be with github.
+> I chose this to be with GitHub.